-Policy consultation period Policy determined on 1 November 2021 to 7 January 2022 7 February 2022

-Policy determined on 1 / February 2022

-Delian sentest neme and needther

-Policy contact name and position Dan Turner, Headteacher

-Amendments after determination -

-Department for Education school number 878-3115

-Age range 4 to 11.
-There is also Early Years provision from 2.

-Type of school Academy primary school

-Admissions authority Link Academy Trust

-Normal round intake Reception

-Published Admission Number 2023-24 15

-Priority for children to another setting Coombeshead Academy and Newton Abbot College 1

-Priority for children from another setting No

-Designated religious character Yes - Christian

-Admissions catchment area Yes - see below

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes - only to be used for the exceptional need criterion.
-See below

-Key Dates Normal round

-mber 2022 to the National Closing Date which is 15 January 2023

-Offer Date which is 17 April 2023

-From 22 May 2023 or from 20 school days after the refusal, whichever is later 2

-31 May 2023

-28 July 2023 3

-Key Dates In-Year admission

-• • • from 1 June 2023 for Year Groups 1 to 6

-from 1 September 2023 for Reception

-within 10 school days of an application

-from 20 school days after refusal

-Deadline to hear appeal within 30 school days of the form being submitted
+Rey information - for explanatory notes, see Appendix A Policy consultation period 1 November 2022 to 6 January 2023 Policy determined on XX February 2023 Policy published on school website XX March 2023 Policy contact name and position Dan Turner, Headteacher Amendments after determination 1 - Department for Education school l number 878-3115 Age range 4 to 11.
+There is also Early Years provision from 3.
+Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20 15 Priority for children to another se Coombeshead Academy and Newton Abbot College 1 Priority for children from another setting No Designated religious character Yes - Christian Priority according to faith Yes Admissions catchment area Yes - see below Entitlement to free transport from Yes, if this is the closest school available to home Devon County Council 2 Yes, if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Forn า Yes - only to be used for exceptional need priority.
+See below , , Yes - only to be used for faith priority.
+See below Key Dates Normal round to Re When to apply ber 2023 to 15 January 2024 Decision 16 April 2024 When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later 3 Deadline to submit appeal 31 May 2024 Deadline to hear appeal 26 July 2024 Key Dates In-Year admission When to apply from 1 June 2024 for Year Groups 1 to 6 ne 2024 for Year Groups 1 to 6 ptember 2024 for Reception Decision within 15 school days of an application When to submit appeal from 20 school days after refusal school days of the form being submitted •